SlideRuleEarth/sliderule/README.md

 Any target that includes the package should only include the package's h file, and make a call to the package initialization function.

-### plugins

-In order to build a plugin for sliderule the plugin code must compile down to a shared object that exposes a single function defined as `void init{plugin}(void)` where _{plugin}_ is the name of the plugin.
-Note that if developing the plugin in C++ the initialization function must be externed as C in order to prevent the mangling of the exported symbol.

-Once the shared library is built, the build system copies the shared object into the sliderule configuration directory (specified by `RUNTIMEDIR` option in the CMakeLists.txt file) with the name _{plugin}.so_.
-On startup, the _sliderule_ application reads the _plugins.conf_ file in the configuration directory and loads all plugins listed in that file.
-So depending on the target being built, the corresponding source file for the _plugins.conf_ file must also be modified to include the name of the plugin.

 ### scripts

 Contains Lua and Python scripts that can be used for tests and higher level implementations of functionality.